jochenjonc/blog-component-state/README.md

 As we can see It makes a big difference where we place observables and where we subscribe to them.
 It also shows where we need hot observables and where we need to replay values.

-# Subscription Handling
+### Subscription Handling

 Let's discuss where subscriptions should take place and for which reason they are made.

 Subscriptions are here to receive values from any source.

-In most cases, we want to render the incoming values.
+In most cases, we want to render incoming values.
 For this reason, we use a `Pipe` or a `Directive` in the template to trigger change-detection whenever a value arrives.